box/box-content-preview/README.md

 `Box.Preview.updateAuthToken(/* String */ token);` updates the API auth token.
 Useful for when the token expires.

 `Box.Preview.getCurrentViewer()` returns the current viewer instance.
+May be undefined if the viewer isn't ready yet and waiting on conversion to happen.

 `Box.Preview.enableViewers(/* String|Array[String] */ viewers)` enables one or more viewers based on VIEWERNAME.